DESIGN OF EXPERIMENTS

 Course Fees

-All fees stated are inclusive of 8% GST
+All fees stated are inclusive of Registration Fee and 9% GST.

 Award of Certificate